hyundai-robotics/doc-hi6-operation/book.md

 To delete a row, select the row and press the `SHIFT+DEL` key.

 If you press the [F7: Save all] button on the F-button at the bottom, the list of variables and expressions entered is saved in the `cfg/watch.json` file.
 This file is automatically loaded on power reboot.
-You can also edit this file by receiving it to an external PC, via FTP.
+You can also edit the list by receiving it to an external PC, via FTP.
 If you overwrite the edited file with the `cfg/` folder and click the [F1: Load All] button, it will be applied to the Watch panel.

 ![](../../_assets/tp630/panel-watch/panel-watch-fbt.png)